Bylaws of the Danish Association of Certified Translators and Interpreters (DACTI)

 1. The name of the Association is the Danish Association of Certified Translators and Interpreters (DACTI) (in Danish: Translatørforeningen).
 The registered office of the Association is situated in Copenhagen.
-The Association is a national organisation representing the professional interests of self-employed certified translators and interpreters in Denmark.
+The Association is a national organisation representing the professional interests of its members, who operate as either self-employed certified translators or self-employed certified translators and interpreters in Denmark.

 2. (1) The objects of the Association are to promote the professional interests of its members and to offer members networking and professional socialising opportunities.